 For Koh Mak, adjusted timetables are here but bear in mind, adverse conditions, big waves basically, may cause the the suspension of the service.
 The Boonsiri does not operate its Koh Mak shuttle from mid May to mid October.

-If coming out from Cambodia to Koh Mak, you should make an early start, say 06.00am to 07.00am, but you will make the afternoon boats with time to spare.
+If coming out from Cambodia to Koh Mak, you should make an early start, say 06.00 to 07.00, but you will make the afternoon boats.

 For Koh Chang to Koh Mak, take a taxi to either ferry pier and then the ferry.
 Once crossed onto the mainland, then jump in a Trat bound songthaew taxi from the ferry pier, asking the driver to drop you off at Laem Ngop Pier for Koh Mak.